DoTheEvo/Traefik-simplest-step-by-step/README.md

-### #4 let's encrypt certificate, DNS challange on cloudflare
+### #5 let's encrypt certificate DNS challange on cloudflare

   My understanding of the process, simplified.

   `LE` - Let's Encrypt.
 A service that gives out free certificates</br>
-  `Certificate` - a file on the server containing cryptographic key that verifies identity of the server</br>
+  `Certificate` - a file on the server containing cryptographic key that allows encrypted communication and can be also used to confirm the identity of the server</br>
   `ACME` - a protocol(precisely agreed way of communication) to negotiatie certificates from LE.
 It is part of traefik.</br>
-  `DNS` - translates domain names in to ip addresse</br>
+  `DNS` - servers on the internet, translate domain names in to ip addresse</br>

   Traefik uses ACME to ask LE for a certificate for a specific domain, like `whateverblablabla.org`.
-  LE answers with some random generated text that traefik puts as a new DNS record.
+  LE answers with some random generated text that traefik puts as a new DNS txt record.
   LE then checks `whateverblablabla.org` DNS records to see if the text is there.

-  If it's there then this proves that whoever asked for the certificate controls the domain, since it showed control over DNS records.
+  If it's there then this proves that whoever asked for the certificate controls the domain, since it showed control over DNS.
   Certificate is given and is valid for 3 months.
+Traefik will automaticly try to renew when less than 30 days is remaining.

   Benefit over httpChallenge is ability to have wildcard certificates.
   These are certificates that validate for example all subdomains `*.whateverblablabla.org`</br>
   Also no ports are needed to be open.

-  But traefik needs to be able to make changes to DNS records, there needs to be support on the DNS control provider site.
+  But traefik needs to be able to make changes to DNS records, for this there needs to be support on the DNS control provider site.

   Now how to actually get it done.